 Military Drivers in Idaho

 When shopping for auto insurance in Idaho, veterans and enlisted on active duty should look for discounts available specifically to them.
 Many insurance companies offer reduced rates and some work exclusively with military families and vets.

-Idaho, which has more than 3,600 active-duty military personnel living in the state, does not grant any extensions on vehicle registration while military personnel are deployed, so be sure to renew by sending the registration fees to the assessor’s office in your home county.
+Idaho, which has more than 3,300 active-duty military personnel living in the state, does not grant any extensions on vehicle registration while military members are deployed, so be sure to renew by sending the registration fees to the assessor's office in your home county.